CNR-STIIMA-IRAS/binary_logger/README.md

 To acquire a new topic it is required to:

-1) define the topics characteristics and the binary file name into the 'cfg/binary_logger_cfg.yaml' (further information are reported inside the file);
+1) define the topics characteristics (message type, duration, decimation) and the binary file characteristics (binary file name, path) into the 'cfg/binary_logger_cfg.yaml' (further information are reported inside the file);

 2) launch the file 'launch/binary_logger.launch' to start to record the data (NOTE: if the topic is not available, the logger will wait for the topic);